Compact disc: Physical details

 The program area is 86.05 cm^{2} and the length of the recordable spiral is With a scanning speed of 1.2 m/s, the playing time is 74 minutes or 650 MiB of data on a CD-ROM.
 A disc with data packed slightly more densely is tolerated by most players (though some old ones fail).
 Using a linear velocity of 1.2 m/s and a narrower track pitch of 1.5 μm increases the playing time to 80 minutes, and data capacity to 700 MiB.
 Even denser tracks are possible, with semi-standard 90 minute/800 MiB discs having 1.33 μm, and 99 minute/870 MiB having 1.26 μm, but compatibility suffers as density increases.

 The pits in a CD are 500 nm wide, between 830 nm and 3,000 nm long and 150 nm deep.

 A CD is read by focusing a 780 nm wavelength (near infrared) semiconductor laser (early players used HeNe laser) through the bottom of the polycarbonate layer.
 The change in height between pits and lands results in a difference in the way the light is reflected.
 Because the pits are indented into the top layer of the disc and are read through the transparent polycarbonate base, the pits form bumps when read.
 The laser hits the disc, casting a circle of light wider than the modulated spiral track reflecting partially from the lands and partially from the top of any bumps where they are present.
 As the laser passes over a pit (bump), its height means that the round trip path of the light reflected from its peak is 1/2 wavelength out of phase with the light reflected from the land around it.
 This is because the height of a bump is around 1/4 of the wavelength of the light used, so the light falls 1/4 out of phase before reflection and another 1/4 wavelength out of phase after reflection.
 This causes partial cancellation of the laser's reflection from the surface.
 By measuring the reflected intensity change with a photodiode, a modulated signal is read back from the disc.

 To accommodate the spiral pattern of data, the laser is placed on a mobile mechanism within the disc tray of any CD player.
 This mechanism typically takes the form of a sled that moves along a rail.
 The sled can be driven by a worm gear or linear motor.
-Where a worm gear is used, a second shorter-throw linear motor, in the form of a coil and magnet, makes fine position adjustments to track eccentricities in the disk at high speed.
+Where a worm gear is used, a second shorter-throw linear motor, in the form of a coil and magnet, makes fine position adjustments to track eccentricities in the disc at high speed.
 Some CD drives (particularly those manufactured by Philips during the 1980s and early 1990s) use a swing arm similar to that seen on a gramophone.